markhgn/markhgn.github.io/_posts/2013-05-20-the-fantasises-and-delusions-of-marketers.md

 title: The fantasies and delusions of marketers
 ---

-## It was all fantasies and delusions based on naive interpretations of consumer behavior by people who had a whole lot of ideological commitment to the web, and very little experience with real world marketing
+## It was all fantasies and delusions based on naive interpretations of consumer behavior by people who had a whole lot of ideological commitment to the web, and very little experience with real world marketing.

 ### via [The Ad Contrarian](http://adcontrarian.blogspot.co.uk/2013/05/native-advertising-traditional.html)